FatulM/shamsi_date/README.md

 Jalali g2j2 = Jalali.fromGregorian(g);
 ```

 You can convert [DateTime][] objects directly to Jalali or Gregorian dates by using `fromDateTime(dateTime)` static methods.
 Convert Jalali and Gregorian to DateTime by using `toDateTime()` method.
 You can pass `hour`, `minute` and other time details to arguments.
-There is also `toUTCDateTime` for UTC date times.
+There is also `toUtcDateTime` for UTC date times.
 Get Jalali and Gregorian dates for now by using `now()` factory.

 ```dart
 // convert from DateTime